-- If you have a health insurance, you only have to pay the deductible.
-2500 CHF for me.
+- If you have health insurance, you only have to pay the deductible.
+This is only 2500 CHF for me.

-- If you have a car insurance, you only have to pay the deductible as well.
+- If you have car insurance, you only have to pay the deductible as well.
 This is 1000 CHF for me at maximum.

 - If you get fired or do not find a new job after the current one, you should have unemployment insurance for several months.
 And unless you did something really wrong, if you get fired, you will get a severance package.

-- If I die, I have got a life insurance with which my wife can live several years.
+- If I die, I have got life insurance with which my wife can live for several years.

 - Lots of things can be planned.
 For instance, it is not very difficult to estimate when you need new tires.
 This is something you can budget for.
 You should try to plan for big expenses.